justinmeiners/efficient-programming-with-components/05_swap.md

 1. `swap`: takes two things and swaps them.
 2. `min`: takes two things and figure out which one is smaller.
-2. `linear search`. goes through a bunch of stuff and finds the one you want.
+2. `linear search`: goes through a bunch of stuff and finds the one you want.

 Aren't these too simple?
 If we cannot do simple things, it is very unlikely we will be able to do hard things.